 2. On Poetry and Math

-Performance poet (and math student) Harry Baker spins a love poem about his favorite kind of numbers — the lonely, love-lorn prime.
+Performance poet (and math student) Harry Baker spins a love poem about his favorite kind of numbers—the lonely, love-lorn prime numbers.
 Stay on for two more lively, inspiring poems from this charming performer.

 3. On How Poetry Inspires Art

-4. On What It Feels to be Transgender
+4. On What It Feels Like to Be Transgender

 5. On Being in High School